-Current sense amplifiers 1 and 2 are fully independent and each may be allocated to any phase (A, B, or C).
+Current sense amplifiers 1, 2, and 3 are fully independent and may be allocated to any phase (A, B, or C).

-The output from each of the two sense amplifiers is fed into a comparator referenced to the overcurrent threshold voltage, $V{OCT}$ , to provide indication of overcurrent events. $V{OCT}$ is generated by a 4-bit DAC with a resolution of 300 mV and defined by the contents of the OCT[3:0] variable. $V{OCT}$ is approximately defined as:
+The output from each of the three sense amplifiers is fed into a comparator referenced to the overcurrent threshold voltage, V{OCT} , to provide indication of overcurrent events.
+V{OCT} is generated by a 4-bit DAC with a resolution of 300 mV and defined by the contents of the OCT[3:0] variable.
+V{OCT} is approximately defined as: